blcxtranslations/blcx/_translated/chapter-0052.md

 completed: true
 ---

 Among the disciples that entered the sect at the same time, Lin Xuan's strength, he would rank within the top three.
-The latter layers of the Spirit Gathering, even in a sect like the Floating Cloud Valley, could already be considered an elite disciple.
+The latter layers of the Spirit Condensation, even in a sect like the Floating Cloud Valley, could already be considered an elite disciple.
 But Lin Xuan was not satisfied.
 This seclusion training was not over yet.

 For one, he still have over one hundred pellets of Purified Essence pills and would last for another dozen days of cultivation at least.
 Also, although he had successfully broken through, he still had only just entered into the fifth layer.
 He needed to solidify his cultivation base.
 So he would continue to stay in seclusion.